rotheconrad/00_GATech_6720Class_Lab05/README.md

 1. Open the Oracle VM VirtualBox Manager
 2. Select the MicrobiomeOS and click Settings
 3. Navigate to the Storage tab
-4. Select Controller: SATA inside the Storage Devices box on the left and click the diskdrive icon with the green "+" (Not the CD icon)
+4. Select Controller: SATA inside the Storage Devices box on the left and click the disk drive icon with the green "+" (Not the CD icon)
 5. Click Create
 6. Select VHD (Virtual Hard Disk) and click continue
 7. Select Fixed size and click continue